shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_RFTC_2_citedProvisions.md

 **Record:**
 - Completeness rate
-- Examples of missed passages (if any)
+- Examples of missed blocks (if any)
 - Deduction amount

 ---

 ### STEP 4: Reconstructability Test (Sample 5-7 provisions)

-**For each sampled provision, test if citations provide sufficient context:**
+**For each sampled provision, test if snippets provide sufficient context:**

 **Process:**

-1. **Isolate the citations**
+1. **Isolate the snippets**
-   - Read ONLY `relatedFullTextCitations` array
+   - Read ONLY `relevantSnippet` values from citations array
-   - Do NOT read `fullText.html` or input provision fields
+   - Do NOT read transformed HTML or input provision fields

 2. **Ask: Can I understand how this provision was interpreted/applied?**
    - What does court say this provision means?